Bug report #1548

 ['/python', '/home/timlinux/.qgis//python/plugins', '/python/plugins', '/usr/lib/python2.5', '/usr/lib/python2.5/plat-linux2', '/usr/lib/python2.5/lib-tk', '/usr/lib/python2.5/lib-dynload', '/usr/local/lib/python2.5/site-packages', '/usr/lib/python2.5/site-packages', '/usr/lib/python2.5/site-packages/Numeric', '/usr/lib/python2.5/site-packages/PIL', '/usr/lib/python2.5/site-packages/gst-0.10', '/var/lib/python-support/python2.5', '/usr/lib/python2.5/site-packages/gtk-2.0', '/var/lib/python-support/python2.5/gtk-2.0', '/usr/lib/python2.5/site-packages/wx-2.6-gtk2-unicode']

-#6 Updated by Martin Dobias about 15 years ago
+#6 Updated by Martin Dobias over 15 years ago

 This will be caused by C++ plugins for older version of QGIS.
 I still don't know why exactly this happens, but if you leave in (prefix)/lib/qgis some plugins for older version of QGIS (i.e. they link to some other version of qgis_core and qgis_gui libs), QgsApplication returns empty strings instead of returning correct paths.
 You can see from you error message that the python path is set to directories like /python or /python/plugins which simply don't include the prefix.